Richesses Humaines EN

 In an airport, there are lots of things that can upheave your working day (an absent employee, incidents occurring in certain airport zones), so you need to be able to bounce back and find a solution to every problem.

-The multi-site layout is in no way comparable to Parisian sites, in terms of team management and scheduling.
-On a multi-site location, workers must be relatively independent at their particular sales point (managing the tills, restocking, waste), which isn’t the case in Parisian branches.
 The management must be able to adapt to this structure by being both flexible and rigorous.
 My management style is very human-focused and foregrounds my relationship with my workers – I like to show them how their work contributes to the success of the business on a larger scale.
-Good management is essential in motivating and mobilising your team.

 Recruitment and running your teams becomes more complicated in an airport set-up.
 This is because of the working hours (which are adapted to airport hours), as well as the distance you can walk in one day (it’s a great way to stay in shape – you run a mini-marathon every day!)
 Nevertheless, we work hard to recruit motivated employees who will contribute to the prestige of the brand.